iostrovok/toplist/README.md

+# This project was created for educational purposes.

 # toplist

 `toplist` is a high-performance, concurrent-safe skip list implementation in Go.
 It is designed to handle large volumes of sorted data with support for both synchronous and asynchronous operations.